rohish-zade/PySpark/spark_basics/spark_sql_engine.md

 ### 4. Code Generation

-## Interview questions on Spark SQL Enginer or Catalyst Optimizer
+## Interview questions on Spark SQL Engine or Catalyst Optimizer

 #### Is spark sql engine a compiler?
 - Answer: No, the Spark SQL engine is not a traditional compiler, but it incorporates some compiler-like behavior.
 Instead of directly compiling code, it is responsible for optimizing and executing SQL queries and DataFrame operations on distributed data.